stevencombs/retrocombs.github.io/supporters.md

 ## Current Benefits

-- **One-time:** My sincere gratitude and thank you via email; buy me a coffee, or tweet.
+- **One-time:** My sincere gratitude for any amount with a thank you via email; buy me a coffee, or tweet.
-- **Multiple:** $20 or more and you get a free retroCombs magnet shipped to you anywhere in the world!
+- **Multiple:** $20 or more (including one-time) and you get a free retroCombs magnet shipped to you anywhere in the world!
 Each 🕹️ in table represents ≈ $20.

     ![retroCombs Magnet](https://www.stevencombs.com/images/design/magnet.png)